9elements/aygabtu/README.md

 ### `remaining` and `requiring`

-`remaining` matches routes not used with any action yet. `requiring` matches routes which need the given route segments.
+`remaining` matches routes not used with any action yet, at the point of the call. `requiring` matches routes which need the given route segments.

 You can use them to build constructs like this: